-Waterborne Parasites: Giardia and Cryptosporidium – can exist in surface water and can cause intestinal illnesses when the cysts ingested by humans, and can cause diarrhea, cramps, fever and other gastro-intestinal symptoms.
+Waterborne Parasites, Giardia and Cryptosporidium, can exist in surface water and can cause intestinal illnesses when the cysts are ingested by humans, and can cause diarrhea, cramps, fever and other gastro-intestinal ailments.
 Not all species of these organisms are infectious.
 Beginning in 1989 with establishment of the Surface Water Treatment Rule (SWTR), and continuing with additional regulation, these pathogens have been subject to increased sampling and reporting.

 Water Quality Reports